 Screen Reader Support

-lang attribute values are usually adequate for screen reader support.
+Two-character lang attribute values are usually adequate for screen reader support.
 Support for three-character and extended, script, and region subtags varies based on the browser and screen reader in use, and the language voices that are supported and installed.
 When in doubt, test.
 Support for inline language changes, such as for a <span> or <img> element is also varied.
 When possible it is best to define the lang attribute on a block level element, such as a <p>, <blockquote>, or similar.

 To read the content in the defined language, the screen reader must support that language.
 All modern screen readers have support for numerous languages.
 In some screen reader the user must manually install or configure language voices or "language packs".